-4.2 Re-submission of the Dissertation
+4.2 Re-submission of the Dissertation or equivalent

-a) Re-submission of the dissertation is only permitted in the following circumstances:
+- a) Re-submission of the dissertation or equivalent is only permitted in the following circumstances: - i) Either substantiated extenuating circumstances accepted at the discretion of the Board of Examiners;

-- i) Either substantiated extenuating circumstances accepted at the discretion of the Board of Examiners; or - ii) Where the original mark awarded is at least 40 and the Board of Examiners judges that the work required does not include any additional experimental or practical work.
+or

-b) Re-submission is subject to the following conditions:
+ii) Where the original mark awarded is at least 40 and the Board of Examiners judges that the work required to achieve a pass does not include any additional experimental or practical work.

-- i) A dissertation must normally be re-submitted within two months of the formal notification of permission to resubmit; in cases of extenuating circumstances, this may be extended to a maximum of twelve months; - ii) A dissertation which has been re-submitted because of a marginal fail shall be awarded no more than the minimum pass mark; in the case of resubmissions because of extenuating circumstances, the full range of marks shall be available to examiners.
+- b) Re-submission is subject to the following conditions: - A dissertation or equivalent must normally be re-submitted within two months of the formal notification of permission to resubmit; in cases of extenuating circumstances, this may be extended to a maximum of twelve months; - ii) A dissertation or equivalent which has been re-submitted because of a marginal fail shall be awarded no more than a maximum mark of 50; in the case of re-submissions because of extenuating circumstances, the full range of marks shall be available to examiners.